Chunkys0up7/MCP/README.md

 4. Push to the branch
 5. Create a Pull Request

-## Additional Dependencies for Notebook and LLM Integration
+## Additional Dependencies

-This project now requires the following additional Python packages:
+This project requires the following additional Python packages:

+### Core Dependencies
 - pandas
 - numpy
 - matplotlib